Skip to main content

 collection.Push(value) -> collection

-Adds an element to the end of a collection and returns the modified collection.
+Adds an element to the end of a collection.
+The collection is modified in-place, but is also returned for convenient chaining.

 • Otherwise, returns the original collection unchanged.